14th February, 2022

 In fact, they can be even more harmful because drivers tend to ignore them in favour of more obvious road traffic risks.

 As you can see, a large part of your exposure to public liability risks stems from helping passengers outside of your vehicle.
 However, most taxi insurance policies offer only limited cover with respect to liability during loading and unloading.
-That’s why you should make sure any policy you take out also includes public liability cover.
+That’s why you may want to consider public liability cover.

 But bear in mind insurers do vary in where simply loading and unloading ends and when public liability policies take over.
 It’s vital to speak to your insurer and find this out.
-You’ll want a public liability policy that leaves no gaps in your coverage.
+You may want to consider a public liability policy that leaves no gaps in your coverage.
 Read your documents carefully to see what is and isn’t covered.

 You might know your way around taxi insurance, but can the same be said for public liability cover?
 Public liability cover is often added to your standard policy.
 It’s available for taxi businesses of all sizes across many different markets.
 It aims to cover you if a passenger or other member of the public claims they have been injured, or their property damaged, by you or while on your property.